Importing Data in QIF format

 • Moneydance should automatically detect the settings used within your file.

 If you want to check, you can open the QIF file with a program like TextEdit or NotePad to view the file contents.
-This will allow you to check which date format and decimal character are used within your file.
+This will allow you to check which date format and decimal characters are used within your file.

-• It may take a few minutes for the import to complete - this time will vary depending on the size and complexity of the file being imported.
+It may take a few minutes for the import to complete - this time will vary depending on the size and complexity of the file being imported.